MinaProtocol/mina/docs/specs/consensus/README.md

 # 4 Protocol

-This section specifies the consensus protocol in terms of events and prescribed actions that MUST be implemented by a compatible peer.
-The supported set of consensus events are:
+This section specifies the consensus protocol in terms of events and how they MUST be implemented by a compatible peer.
+The required events are:
 * [`Initialize consensus`](#41-initialize-consensus)
 * [`Select chain`](#42-select-chain)
 * [`Produce block`](#43-produce-block)